Mosfett1975/BFG/README.md

-Several samples of using Webdriver and Ashot
+Several examples of using Webdriver and Ashot